stat20-summer/website/content/labs/01/index.md

 **Due on Gradescope at 11:59p Sunday 6/27**

-The first lab is an exercise in learning how to create and submit a pdf document from a markdown document.
-The lab assignment is linked in the Lab pdf above.
-Slides used in lab section are also available at the Slide link above.
+The first lab introduces you to the main technology we'll be using in the course: R, RStudio, and RMarkdown.
+We'll also do some brief analysis of a cool dataset by one John Arbuthnot.

-If you have difficulty with this assignment, we'll help you!
+If you have difficulty with this assignment, we can help!
 Please come to office hours or post to the class forum.